WTVK (TV): History

 Until the end of 2014, WAOE was operated through a joint sales agreement by Granite Broadcasting, then-owner of NBC affiliate WEEK-TV (channel 25).
 It shared facilities with that station and WHOI (which was operated by WEEK-TV through a separate joint sales and shared services agreement).
 The Springfield Road studios of WEEK-TV and WHOI once handled some internal operations (such as the maintenance of programming logs) of another Four Seasons Broadcasting station, WBQD-LP; however, that station was actually controlled through a local marketing agreement with the Quad Cities' ABC affiliate WQAD-TV (owned at the time by Local TV; now owned by Tegna Inc.), and most of its operations were run from WQAD's studios in Moline.
 Quincy Newspapers announced on February 11, 2014, that it would acquire WEEK-TV from Granite Broadcasting.
 Quincy planned on continuing to provide services to WAOE, but the JSA with Granite expired at the end of 2014.

 In the spring of 2020, WAOE moved its transmitter to the former site of WWTO-TV near Oglesby, using WWTO's former VHF digital channel 10.
-At that time, WAOE stopped carrying MyNetworkTV and syndicated shows and began carry an all-infomercial format; that service is now carried as an overnight offering by WEEK-TV's second subchannel.
+At that time, WAOE stopped carrying MyNetworkTV and syndicated shows and began carrying an all-infomercial format.

 On November 27, WAOE filed an application to move its city of license to Oswego, Illinois, in Kendall County (part of the Chicago market).

 On September 8, 2021, WAOE applied to convert to a distributed transmission system (DTS) with the addition of a second (and effectively, main) transmitter atop the John Hancock Center.

 On March 31, 2023, the station changed its call sign to WTVK.